iLVL-Key/FFXI/addons/leaderboard/readme.md

 ### Features
 - 4 different tracking modes:
-  - **Silent:** Tracks in the background, no party chat call outs.
-Default.
+  - **Silent:** Default mode.
+Tracks in the background, no party chat call outs.
   - **Lite:** Limited party chat call outs.
+Great for alliance events.
   - **Party:** Full party chat call outs.
-Great for linkshell events.
+Great for small party events.
   - **Mog Kart:** Inspired by Mario Kart, this mode includes "items" that players (trusts too!) can receive and use to affect other players points.
     - All items can have their attributes changed in the settings file.
     - Trusts will also play Mario Kart along with you and your party members (IT'S AI! ...not really)!
-    - Note: Uses tells to send players their items as well as receive the command to use them
+    - Note: Uses tells to send players their items as well as receive the command to use them.
 - Tracks 11 different boards.
 - On-Screen Display for tracking boards in realtime.
 - Rival system.
 Set another player as your Rival and get notifications when either of you beat the others scores (visible only to you).